joemisner/misnersplunktool/README.md

 2017.07.17 - added resizable window with auto-adjusting widgets
 2017.07.18 - added Report tab, containing Discovery and Health reports;
              added File > Save functionality, currently for saving reports to CSV
+2017.07.26 - updated health report to display metric status even when not in alarm;
+             modified Report tab, combining Discovery and Health report functionality;
+			 modified Save Report to use current datetime and server name as default filename